-Secondary calcium carbonate (CaCO3) deposits in caves can be precisely and accurately dated by U-Th techniques (e.g. Ivanovich and Harmon, 1992; Richards and Dorale, 2003; van Calsteren and Thomas, 2006), and their existence is in itself a largescale climate signal (e.g. Gascoyne, 1992).
-Deposition at high latitudes/altitudes is 5 only possible during periods devoid of glaciers and permafrost (e.g. Lauritzen, 1991, 1995).
-This is because precipitation of $CaCO_3$ mainly occurs when high pCO_2 seepage water equilibrates with the cave atmosphere as the CO2 degasses to accommodate the lower- pCO_2 atmosphere of the cave.
-Stalagmites can thus conserve proxy archives of palaeoclimatic and palaeoenvironmental change (e.g. Gascovne, 1992; 10 Lauritzen, 2003; Fairchild et al., 2006).
-Stalagmite growth rate is related to regional climate through the cave temperature (~surface mean annual temperature), meteoric precipitation, soil activity and Ca2+ concentration in the drip water (e.g. Baker et al., 1998; Dreybrodt, 1999; Kaufmann and Dreybrodt, 2004).
-Fluctuations in growth rate can be used as a palaeoclimate proxy, if site-specific, climate-related controls on stalagmite formation can be identified.
+Secondary calcium carbonate (CaCO3) deposits in caves can be precisely and accurately dated by U-Th techniques (e.g. Ivanovich and Harmon, 1992; Richards and Dorale, 2003; van Calsteren and Thomas, 2006), and their existence is in itself a large-scale climate signal (e.g. Gascoyne, 1992).
+Although deposition can occur adjacent to or under glaciers in cases where and alternative mechanism (e.g. pyrite oxidation) generates high P{CO2} seepage water (Atkinson, 1983; Spötl and Mangini, 2007), deposition is mainly possible during periods devoid of glaciers and permafrost at high latitudes/altitudes (e.g. Lauritzen, 1991, 1995).
+This is because precipitation of CaCO3 occurs when high P{CO2} seepage water equilibrates with the cave atmosphere as the CO2 degasses to accommodate the lower-P{CO2} atmosphere of the cave..
+Stalagmites can thus conserve proxy archives of palaeoclimatic and palaeoenvironmental change (e.g. Gascoyne, 1992; Lauritzen, 2003; Fairchild et al., 2006).
+Stalagmite growth rate is related to regional climate through the cave temperature (\sim surface mean annual temperature), meteoric precipitation, soil activity and Ca2+ concentration in the drip water (e.g. Baker et al., 1998; Dreybrodt, 1999; Kaufmann and Dreybrodt, 2004).
+Fluctuations in growth rate can be used as a palaeoclimate proxy if site-specific, climaterelated controls on stalagmite formation can be identified.
 Growth rate has been used as a proxy for temperature (Genty et al., 2001), rainfall (Genty and Quinif, 1996) and vegetation (Baldini et al., 2005).

-The stable isotope composition of stalagmite carbonate is a potential carrier of surface conditions (e.g., McDermott, 2004; Fairchild et al., 2006), and the oxygen isotope signal ($\delta^{18}O_c$) has been the most widely used palaeoclimate proxy until now.
+The stable isotope composition of stalagmite carbonate is a potential carrier of surface conditions (e.g. McDermott, 2004; Fairchild et al., 2006), and the oxygen isotope signal ($\delta^{18}O_c$) has been the most widely used palaeoclimate proxy until now.
 By default, interpretation of stable isotope data from stalagmites depends largely on the climate zone they originate from.
-Deviations from equilibrium conditions may cause kinetic fractionation effects to dominate the stable isotope composition (e.g. Mickler et al., intra-stalagmite variability in three records from a cave near Rana (northern Norway), illustrating that as palaeoclimate repositories stalagmites suffer from two main complications: 1) neighbouring stalagmites can be fed by dripwater flowing along very diverse (temporal, geochemical) percolation routes, hence producing weak inter-cave correspondence, and, 2) high-resolution sampling along one stalagmite growth axis may require dense dating to account for variability in temporal resolution if growth rate fluctuations are large/asynchronous.
+Deviations from equilibrium conditions may cause kinetic fractionation effects to dominate the stable isotope composition (e.g. Mickler et al., 2006) and disturb its direct dependence on temperature.
+Although isotopic records often are acknowledged as palaeoclimatic records, the detailed control mechanisms for individual data points are rarely known, questioning the significance of variability observed in single stalagmite records.
+Linge et al. (2001) demonstrated inter- and intra-stalagmite variability in three records from a cave near Rana (northern Norway), illustrating that as palaeoclimate repositories stalagmites suffer from two main complications: 1) neighbouring stalagmites can be fed by dripwater flowing along very diverse (temporal, geochemical) percolation routes, hence producing weak inter-cave correspondence, and, 2) high-resolution sampling along one stalagmite growth axis may require dense dating to account for variability in temporal resolution if growth rate fluctuations are large/asynchronous.